QMSS-G5072-2022/cipher_Dai_Weiwen/README.md

 # cipher_wd2366

-A function used for encryption and decryption
+A function to encryption and decryption

 ## Installation